 Federal-State Labor Market Information (LMI) Infrastructure

-Hover over the green question marks for more information about the nature of the financial relationship.
 Hover over any of the acronyms or initialisms for the full name of the organization.

 The Federal-State LMI Infrastructure is a network of federal and state agencies, which directly or indirectly (through funding other entities) generate LMI data.
 These agencies are supported by a variety of LMI System Support organizations and programs.
 Some of these organizations and programs are federally funded, while others are funded in-full or in-part by state LMI offices.